Courtesy of Ohio State Athletics

 Those shadows are gone now that Day is the new head coach of the Buckeyes and leader of one of college football’s most storied and scrutinized programs.

-Day understands and accepts why so much focus is on him as the Buckeyes prepare to open the season August 31 against Florida Atlantic.
+Day understands and accepts why so much focus is on him.
 Interest is especially keen since he’s replacing one of the sport’s all-time legends in retired coach Urban Meyer.

 Meyer unconditionally endorsed Day, often referring to him as elite from impressions that his successor made the previous two years as an Ohio State offensive assistant.